Get Heat Pump Quotes

 Key features:

-This famous South Korean tech manufacturer is responsible for the wide adoption of the eco-friendly R32 refrigerant — their Therma V line is one of the first that used it instead of the less sustainable R410A, which was the standard before R32.
+This famous South Korean tech manufacturer is responsible for the wide adoption of the eco-friendly R32 refrigerant.
+Their Therma V line is one of the first that used it instead of the less sustainable R410A, which was the standard before R32 became more commonplace.

-The Therma V range is ideal for the cooler UK climate — and apart from excellent (A+++) energy efficiency, it also comes with a user-friendly digital interface.
+The Therma V range is ideal for the cooler UK climate.
+In addition to running with excellent (A+++) energy efficiency, it comes with a user-friendly digital interface.
 With it, you can easily adjust your heating and cooling schedule.

 Plus, the LG smartphone app lets you check the Therma V’s energy consumption in real-time and control its basic functions remotely.